Katsuya Terada

 Katsuya Terada (寺田 克也, Terada Katsuya), is a Japanese illustrator and cartoonist from the town of Tamano, Okayama.
 His alias is the portmanteau Rakugakingu (ラクガキング, "Doodle King").
 Terada's prolific visual arts practice uniquely straddles the lines between manga, fine art, and digital design.
-His work ranges widely from highly-detailed comics and novel illustrations to expressive, futuristic character designs for video games and anime.
+His work ranges widely from highly detailed comics and novel illustrations to expressive, futuristic character designs for video games and anime.
 Terada posts actively on Facebook as Katsuya "t e r r a" Terada, as well as on his web blog terra's book.

 Biography

 Since his childhood, Terada grew up immersed in Japanese manga culture.
-When Terada was fifteen years old, he discovered the work of French artist Moebius (or Jean Giraud) and the Japanese manga artist and creator of Akira, Katsuhiro Otomo.
+When Terada was fifteen years old, he discovered the work of French artist Jean Giraud, also known as Moebius, and the Japanese manga artist and creator of Akira, Katsuhiro Otomo.
 Growing up, these two artist were inspirational to Terada for combining clean line art styles from book illustration with the dynamic energy of manga.
 The work of Moebius also encouraged Terada to develop his own aesthetic stylized less along anime lines, but rather more realistic in its approach.
 In elementary school, Terada notes that he stood out for drawing and painting, stating, "I was small and couldn't study, so I focused more on painting."
 Like many young Japanese boys, he grew up buying Weekly Shonen Jump and other comic book titles from his pocket money.
 As a child, he aspired to becoming a cartoonist, but worried about having to write his own narratives.
 In junior high school, he geared his ambitions more towards becoming a book illustrator.
 He says, "I wanted to have it the easy way.
 An illustrator doesn't have to think about the story."
 The artist describes himself as an "incessant scribbler," riding the Tokyo subway filling up notebooks that he buys "by the box."
 He describes drawing as almost a physical need for him, comparing his daily routine to the preparations of a marathon runner: "The more time I spend on drawing, the closer I get to that line that I am imagining.
 Every day of practice prepares you better for that one moment."